flashboss/alfresco-tests-parent/README.md

 		<scope>test</scope>
    </dependency>
 ```
 Old versions are available too.
-Here the list of the library versions:
+Here the list of the library versions sorted by Alfresco distribution:
 - 6.1.0-ea.5
 - 6.0.0-ea.5
 - 5.2.f.5